vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 # Building all plugins within the repository
 make plugin-build-local

-# Building only single plugin
+# Building only a single plugin
 make plugin-build-local PLUGIN_NAME="<plugin-name>"

 # Building multiple plugins at a time